 Remember to Clean Them

 Like almost anything we use and reuse in intimate ways, it’s important to keep your sex toys clean.
 “Toys can store bodily fluids and bacteria, and if you aren’t cleaning toys properly you leave your body susceptible to all types of germs and infections,” says Richardson.
-“Wash your sex toy before and after use, and be sure to store in a safe space away from dust, sun, and not touching other toys.”
+“Wash your sex toy before and after use, and be sure to store it in a safe space away from dust, sun, and not touching other toys.”
 She suggests investing in cleaning wipes of foaming wash to help with the process.
 Silicone, glass, or steel products can even be boiled.